|

 committed to the quote, the whole thing just falls into place.
 This

-dimensions were mostly fairly straightforward but there were a few
+project went the second way.
+The dimensions were mostly fairly straightforward but there were a few

 elements that required a little more thought and handiwork than I had